 Bi vs Semi

-The confusion to many arises with biannual and biennial.
-Biennial certainly means every two years, biannual can mean both twice a year OR every two years, which is very confusing.
-In situations like these, it is better to make things clear what you have in mind such as every other month or twice a month, whichever is on your mind.
+To many, the confusion arises with biannual and biennial.
+Biennial certainly means every two years, biannual can mean twice a year.
+This can be very confusing sometimes.
+In situations like these, it is better to make clear what you have in mind such as every other month or twice a month, whichever is on your mind.
 Thus, it makes sense to use every other or twice, in place of semi and bi.

 What is the difference between Bi and Semi?

 • Semi comes from a Latin word meaning half.

 • Bi comes from a Latin word meaning two.